MicrosoftDocs/Viva/Viva/learning/provider-permissions.md

 > - Any changes to permissions - adding, editing, or deleting - can take up to two hours to reflect in Viva Learning.
 > - You can select up to a maximum of ten user groups.
 > - Only Microsoft 365 groups and Mail Enabled Security groups are supported.
-> - Only members of the chosen groups can view the provider and its content within viva learning
+> - Only members of the chosen groups can view the provider and its content within viva learning.

 ![Screenshot of the Provider tab in the Manage Providers modal within Viva Learning](../media/learning/provider-permissions.png)